 While it seems that energy efficiency measures, use of onshore power supply and use of transition and renewable/low carbon fuels will allow shipping companies to comply with the EU emission reduction targets in a first phase, the European Sea Ports Organisation (ESPO) understands shipping must look at a broad array of new fuel types to further continue to reduce the emissions and achieve the ultimate aim to become net-zero by mid-century.
 Ports in Europe are engaged to do whatever is possible within their role and remit to facilitate this process

-Ports in Europe are getting ready for a growing demand from the sector to use these fuels and thus the decision of fuel suppliers to invest and provide these fuels in ports.
+Ports in Europe are getting ready for a growing demand from the sector to use these fuels, and thus, the decision of fuel suppliers to invest and provide these fuels in ports.

 For port managing bodies to be ready for these new fuels, it requires them in the first place to identify the criteria and areas for safe and efficient bunkering of a specific new fuel in their port, to make the risk assessment of bunkering a specific fuel in the given environment, and to develop the specific rules and protocols to be respected by the fuels suppliers and shipping companies.

-Related :Ansis Zeltiņš CEO of Riga port elected as new Chair of ESPO
+Related : Ansis Zeltiņš, CEO of Riga port, elected as new Chair of ESPO

-In addition, ESPO sees a clear engagement of ports in line with their community building role to facilitate the roll out of new fuels by bringing together stakeholders and work together with shipping companies and all companies involved within the value chain of fuel supply to run pilots and do trials, whenever there is a request from the sector.
+In addition, ESPO sees a clear engagement of ports in line with their community building role to facilitate the roll out of new fuels by bringing together stakeholders and working together with shipping companies and all companies involved within the value chain of fuel supply to run pilots and do trials, whenever there is a request from the sector.
 Green corridors are already in practise and are developing further.

-On the other end, ports that are real hubs of energy and cluster industries can more easily attract the investors and importers of fuels since these can combine the different uses of the energy.
+On the other hand, ports that are real hubs of energy and cluster industries can more easily attract the investors and importers of fuels since these can combine the different uses of the energy.

 Related : Drewry : Europe’s freight bills to go up as younger fleet trades